vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 }
 ```

-And the output (on my 4-core machine) is:
+Awwww yeah, this is more like it.
+And the output on my 4-core machine is:
 ```bash
 [8:40:44.906 PM] Fixture1/TestCase1 start
 [8:40:44.907 PM] Fixture2/TestCase1 start